Appearance

 Slider geometry.
 Track is h-6 (24 px) with rounded-md corners.
 Thumb is a 24×24 rounded-md square that echoes the rounded track and matches the adjacent numeric Input's height.
 The small focus/ring indicator inside the thumb stays circular.

 Live track gradients are memoised per-axis inside HctColorPicker: the hue track only recomputes when chroma or tone changes, the chroma track only when hue or tone changes, and the tone track only when hue or chroma changes.
-Keeps drag rendering cheap since two of the three hctGradientCss(…) strings stay referentially stable during any given axis drag.
+Keeps drag rendering cheap since two of the three inline linear-gradient track strings (built with the local hctToHexSafe helper) stay referentially stable during any given axis drag.

 Adaptive debounce. onChange commits to the zustand store through a debouncedOnChange whose window scales with theme complexity via pickerDebounceForTheme(theme):